Bunun Cultural Museum

 The Bunun Cultural Museum (布農族文化館 (布农族文化馆, Bùnóng Zú Wénhuàguǎn)) is a museum about Bunun people in Haiduan Township, Taitung County, Taiwan.

 History

 The museum was established in 2002 due to the close connection between the township and the Bunun people.
 The museum establishment makes Haiduan the first indigenous township in Taiwan to construct a local museum.

 Architecture

 The museum building consists of two floors.
-The first floor is the tourist center of Southern Cross-Island Highway, while the second floor is the Bunun Story House.
-Outside the museum is a performance area for important Bunun tribal and cultural events.
+The ground floor is the tourist center of Southern Cross-Island Highway, while the upper floor is the Bunun Story House.
+There is also a performance area for Bunun tribal and cultural events at the outdoor area of the museum.

 Exhibitions

-The museum displays waxen statues of Bunun tribesmen, embossment works and wood carvings.
-Numerous old photos are hung along the corridor.
+The museum exhibits wax sculptures of Bunun tribes people, embossment works and wood carvings.
+There are also many old photos being displayed.

 Transportation

-The museum is accessible within walking distance south of Haiduan Station of Taiwan Railways.
+The museum is accessible within walking distance south of Haiduan Station of Taiwan Railway.